75 Must Know Nautical Terms

 10. Beam

-The word “beam” is used to refer to the width of a boat at its widest point.
-Alternatively, it is used to refer to a point at the midpoint of a boat’s length alongside it.
+The word “beam” refers to the width of a boat at its widest point.
+Alternatively, it refers to a point at the midpoint of a boat’s length alongside it.

 11. Berth